codership/galera/Docs_tommi/python3/source/galeraparameters.rst

 .. index::
    pair: Parameters; protonet.version

-Which transport backend version to use.
+This status variable is used to check which transport backend protocol  version is used.
+This variable is mostly used for troubleshooting purposes.

 .. rubric:: socket.ssl_cert